datacommonsorg/docsite/api/rest/v2/resolve.md

-The REST (v2) API introduces [relation expressions](/api/rest/v2/#relation-expressions) in the API syntax to represent node relations, supporting chaining and filtering.
+The REST (v2) API introduces [relation expressions](/api/rest/v2/#relation-expressions) in the API syntax to represent node relations and support chaining and filtering.
 For more information see the [REST (v2) API overview](/api/rest/v2/index.html#relation-expressions).

 <div markdown="span" class="alert alert-info" role="alert">